EOFY Offer: 90% off your plan for your first 3 months

 Operating revenue

-Operating revenue is income from your main business activities - the money you earn from what your business was designed to do.
-This forms the foundation of your financial performance.
+Operating revenue is income from your main business activities.
+It's the money you earn from what your business was designed to do, and it forms the foundation of your financial performance.

-• sell products, for example, a bakery selling bread and pastries
+• Selling products: for example, a bakery selling bread and pastries

-• provide services, for example, consulting or repair work
+• Providing services: for example, consulting or repair work

-• collect recurring payments, for example, gym memberships or streaming services
+• Collecting recurring payments: for example, gym memberships or streaming services

 Sales revenue is often used as a general term for income from selling goods or services.
 Use service revenue if you want to track income from services separately.